-- Possible Exemption - If you have 0 or 1 absence AND an 'A' or 'B' average, then you may optout of the Final Exam.
-If you have 2 or more absences or less than a 'B' average, then the Final Exam is required of you. - Replacement Option - If the final exam is taken it can replace the lowest exam score (In this option the Final Exam ends up counting twice) - o 50 Multiple Choice questions, 100points with the possibility of bonus points - Scantron is required, available at the bookstore
+- Possible Exemption - If you have 0 or 1 absence OR an 'A' average, then you may opt-out of the Final Exam.
+If you have 2 or more absences and less than an 'A' average, then the Final Exam is required of you. - Replacement Option - If the final exam is taken it can replace the lowest exam score (In this option the Final Exam ends up counting twice) - 50 Multiple Choice questions, 100points with the possibility of bonus points - Scantron is required, available at the bookstore